dansholds/grapple-comps-min/content/posts/15257-compnet-phoenix-spring-championship-2024-gi-no-gi.md

 - 2 matches guaranteed

-- bracket with 2 athletes: Best of three
+- bracket with 2 athletes- Best of three

-- bracket with 3 athletes: Round robin
+- bracket with 3 athletes- Round robin

-- bracket with 4 athletes: Single elimination with 3rd place match
+- bracket with 4 athletes- Single elimination with 3rd place match

-- bracket with 5 athletes or more: Single elimination with consolation fight for first round losers
+- bracket with 5 athletes or more- Single elimination with consolation fight for first round losers

 3) All other categories